Harrisxkhan/Fast-ai-Practical-Deep-Learning/chapter 3/nueral_net_found.md

 When we move beyond a simple parabola to a neural network, each layer does two things:

-A linear step (multiply by weights and add biases), and

 A ReLU step, which replaces any negative results with zero.